 Public Science Seminar with Professor Kate Tchanturia MBE, Dr Karri Gillespie-Smith and Dr Fiona Duffy

-For our next Public Science Seminar, Professor Kate Tchanturia MBE, Dr Karri Gillespie-Smith and Dr Fiona Duffy will talk to us about their research on autism and eating disorders.
+For this Public Science Seminar, Professor Kate Tchanturia MBE, Dr Karri Gillespie-Smith and Dr Fiona Duffy spoke about their research on autism and eating disorders.

 About the projects